-All riding classes in Division 9 will be held in the Koster Horse Arena on the date specified the superintendent the time of reservation with the remainder due to the superintendent by August 1-.
+All riding classes in Division 9 will be held in the Koster Horse Arena on the date specified remainder due to the superintendent by August 1..
+If housed in the Youth Horse Barn Rules are to be read, signed, and followed.

 If Stalled in the Youth Horse Barn Stalls must be reserve for the Youth Horse Barn by Jul 1...
-If you wish to rent stalls, a \$50 deposit per stall I due to
+If you wish to rent stalls, a \$50 deposit per stall I due to the superintendent the time of reservation with the